Lady Gaga Enigma + Jazz & Piano: Enigma

-Entertainment Weekly journalist Marc Snetiker called the show "on the whole, rather nutty, (...) but Enigma the show is a damn good time, and it's admirable in its attempts to elevate a greatest-hits gathering into something striving for more, something that perhaps even galvanized an artist in the peak of her career to take a Vegas residency in the first place."
-Randy Lewis from the Los Angeles Times thought that Gaga was "in full pop star mode", and while he appreciated the "gigantic" set pieces and the inclusion of the singer's biggest hits, he found the show "disjointed", with "little sense of narrative flow".
+Marc Snetiker of Entertainment Weekly described the production as "rather nutty" overall, yet ultimately a "damn good time", praising its ambition to turn a greatest-hits show into something more purposeful — the kind of creative spark that, he suggested, may have inspired Gaga to take on a Vegas residency at this stage in her career.
+Randy Lewis from the Los Angeles Times thought that Gaga was "in full pop star mode", and while he appreciated the "gigantic" set pieces and the inclusion of Gaga's biggest hits, he found the show "disjointed", with "little sense of narrative flow".
 He also added that the choreography "offers little in the way of physical expression or amplification of her songs' lyrics or music", although he noted that it showcased "plenty of wild, kinetic energy".
+Leslie Ventura of Las Vegas Weekly praised Gaga as an exacting perfectionist with "unparalleled" showmanship, highlighting her powerful vocals, elaborate costumes, choreography, and hit-packed setlist.
+However, he also felt the show could be overly cheesy, strange, and occasionally confusing, noting that the Enigma concept began to wear thin as the performance went on.

-At Las Vegas Weekly, Leslie Ventura called Gaga "a perfectionist down to the smallest details, and her showmanship is unparalleled – her vocals, the costuming, the dancing, the hits."
-He however found the show "cheesy, weird and a little confusing at times", adding that "the Enigma concept grew a little tiresome after a while."
-Similarly, Miami New Timess Celia Almedia, who reviewed the truncated version of Enigma in Miami, found the show's story line "hazy at best and sloppy at worst", and highlighted the piano performances as the gig's "most successful" segment.
+Varietys Jem Aswad reviewed the truncated Enigma concert in New York's Apollo Theater.
+He complimented the "powerhouse set that brought the house down from its opening moments", as well as Gaga's "remarkable" vocals, while remarking that the scenes where she was talking with her Enigma alter ego were "really silly".
+Celia Almedia of Miami New Times, who attended another shortened version of the show in Miami, found the story line "hazy at best and sloppy at worst", while noting the piano performances as the "most successful" segment.